wrengit/Recipe-Book/README.md

 - Full text search of recipe ingredients

-  Sumbitting the search field will search the DB recipes ingredients field for all matching words.
-Common words, such as 'and', 'of', etc are ommited from the search and will not return any results
+  Submitting the search field will search the DB recipes ingredients field for all matching words.
+Common words, such as 'and', 'of', etc are omitted from the search and will not return any results

 - Filtering of recipes based on a selection of 'tags'